|

 tank allows for the creation of a living kelp reef.
 There is a modest charge for

+entry with the family ticket representing the best value.
 Should you have a yearning to catch some of that local seafood,

 Moray Firth Leisure nearby organises fishing trips with equipment provided.